 I live in a small town in rural Southwest Missouri where my wife grew up.
 I am from West Hartford, Connecticut, which is the opposite of rural Southwest Missouri.

-Since you aksed, here’s a little bit about me: I just finished a fellowship at Harvard’s Shorenstein Center where, among other things, I wrote this paper.
-Last year, I served on the Bernie Sanders campaign where I was honored to work alongside thousands of amazing grassroots leaders who made many miracles happen.
-After that, as a volunteer I helped start Brand New Congress, a campaign to replace pretty much the entire corrupt U.S. Congress with a slate of honest and visionary local leaders, and then Justice Democrats, which has been called a Tea Party for the Democratic Party.
+Here’s what I’ve been up to.
+Last year, I did a fellowship at Harvard’s Shorenstein Center where, among other things, I wrote this paper.
+Before that, I served on the Bernie Sanders campaign where I was honored to work alongside thousands of amazing grassroots leaders who made many miracles happen.
+Later, as a volunteer I helped start Brand New Congress, a campaign to replace pretty much the entire corrupt U.S. Congress with a slate of honest and visionary local leaders, and Justice Democrats, which has been called a Tea Party for the Democratic Party.
 In my day job, I work with amazing campaigners, organizers and fundraisers at a firm called Middle Seat.